puppetlabs/contributor-summit-project/README.md

 on and what we can do to help you out.
 When the Project Month opens, this page will be updated with instructions on how to do that.

+Much of our coordination and conversation will take place in the [Puppet Community Slack](http://slack.puppet.com).

 We recommend that you keep your project in a GitHub (or other hosting service) repository.
 We've put together [a few tips](PM.md) on project management in a GitHub repository.
 If you'd like, you can also use this repository and the attached project board